MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-alerts.md

 ## Managing alerts

-There are many ways to manage your alerts: From the dashboard tile itself, from the Power BI Settings menu, on an individual tile in the [Power BI mobile app on the iPhone](mobile/mobile-set-data-alerts-in-the-mobile-apps.md), or in the [Power BI mobile app for Windows 10](mobile/mobile-set-data-alerts-in-the-mobile-apps.md).
+There are many ways to manage your alerts: from the dashboard tile itself, from the Power BI Settings menu, on an individual tile in the [Power BI mobile app on the iPhone](mobile/mobile-set-data-alerts-in-the-mobile-apps.md), or in the [Power BI mobile app for Windows 10](mobile/mobile-set-data-alerts-in-the-mobile-apps.md).

 ### From the tile itself